 |Paired Texts Packets (print)||Paired Texts Packets, gr 3-12||Tests of reading comprehension and constructed and extended responses to texts|

 Our Writing to Win Team

 Warren E. CombsFounder of Writing to Win

-With this paradigm shift in place, Dr. Combs noticed a need for two more.
-For the first of these, he developed a system that uses short frequent writing for vocabulary building in math, science, and social studies.
-Writing on Demand Online solves the problem of learning and retaining core content.
-For the second, he developed Paired Texts Packets to ensure that students used the writing process to respond with ease and insight to content-rich texts.
+With this paradigm shift in place, Dr. Combs saw two more needs.
+For the first of these, he developed a system of frequent short writing for building the vocabulary of math, science, and social studies.
+Writing on Demand online solves the problem of learning and retaining core content.
+For the second, he developed Paired Texts Packets to ensure that students used the steps of the writing process to respond to content-rich texts with ease and insight.
 These three instructional routines fully integrate reading and writing from the level of words to sentences to full texts.